María Elena Álvarez-Buylla Roces: Selected publications

-Scandals
+Controversies

 Since taking up her current post as director of the Consejo Nacional de Ciencia y Tecnología, María Elena Álvarez-Buylla Roces has undertaken actions against the community that she represents.
 The most recent is a plot for criminalizing 31 scientists and academicians of the same council that she leads, CONACYT.
 Those 31 scientists and academicians have publicly and openly expressed their differences with the current policies of the CONACYT, and have outcried the persecution of those who exercised their functions based on the regulations then in force, which were guided by a different conception of the country's scientific and technological development.
+However it has been clarified by the CONAHCYT and the Mexican government that all allegations of such persecution are indeed false, and that some mainstream media was amplifying this controversy because of their bias opinion against the current government.